Meet the cocaine-addled, Hitler-obsessed drug smuggler who tried to take down Pablo Escobar

 ‘It just turned into a freak show’

-“They used to smuggle drugs through Nassau, Bahamas, by using corrupt officials that would open up the airport and look the other way … But they wanted a more isolated area — an area where they could operate more freely and not have to pay a ton of Bahamian individuals,” said Vigil, author of “Metal Coffins: The Blood Alliance Cartel.”

-“So that’s when they came out to Norman’s Cay,” he told Business Insider.
+“They used to smuggle drugs through Nassau, Bahamas, by using corrupt officials that would open up the airport and look the other way … But they wanted a more isolated area — an area where they could operate more freely and not have to pay a ton of Bahamian individuals,” Vigil told Business Insider.
+“So that’s when they came out to Norman’s Cay.”

 At Norman’s Cay, a small spit of land 210 miles southeast of Miami, Lehder’s eccentricities — fuelled by his growing cocaine habit — came to the fore.